pkese/FsChat/README.md

 The above animation contains some fancy HTML/CSS formatting.
 Look at [dialog.ipynb](docs/dialog.ipynb) for more details and read about how to customize live output rendering below.
 Note: *unfortunately, GitHub's .ipynb renderer won't show colored bubbles: they are there but GitHub doesn't show them.*

+## Fancy colorful outputs in Notebooks
-## Choosing what kind of output do you want to see
+### Choosing what kind of output do you want to see

 There is an interface called `IChatRenderer` with three implementations:
 - `StdoutRenderer()` is the default for **FsChat** and renders live outputs to console.